The agent stays on, the card data doesn't.

 | Annual audit | Full QSA assessment | Evidence of integration only |

 A MOTO payment is a card transaction where the cardholder isn't physically with you and their card isn't either.
-MOTO stands for Mail Order / Telephone Order — the original category the card networks used for catalog sales, phone orders, fax orders, and mail-in invoice payments.
-Today it covers anything where the customer reads or keys their card across a phone line, an email, a fax, or a paper order form.
+MOTO stands for Mail Order / Telephone Order — the original category the card networks used for catalog sales, phone orders, and mail-in invoice payments.
+Today it covers anything where the customer reads or keys their card across a phone line, an email, a social-channel chat, or a paper order form.
 Visa, Mastercard, and the other US networks treat it as card-not-present (CNP) — higher interchange and full chargeback liability sit with you.

 Card-present means you've got the card and the cardholder in front of you — chip, contactless, or swipe.
 MOTO means neither the card nor the cardholder is with you; the customer shares their details remotely.
 CNP interchange in the US runs roughly 0.10–0.30% above card-present because issuers see it as higher-risk, and chargeback liability sits with you rather than the issuing bank.
 The numbers vary by card brand and merchant category, but the direction is always up.